xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

    * Reused component: `ConstraintSaturationWorld_OPN`.
    * Why it transfers: many special sets (for example, certain smooth numbers or special factorization classes) can be modeled using finite constraint libraries and tension between “search data” and “structural possibility”.
-   * What changes: the constraint library and notion of “special” are adapted to the target set, but the horizon-based experiment pattern remains.
+   * What changes: the constraint library and notion of “special” are adapted to the target set, but the horizon based experiment pattern remains.

 ---